moimagazine/moimagazine/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Add: In the dashboard, added tooltips showing the sizes of the little squares on hover.
+* Fix: The plugin was not compatible with Polylang, now it works.

 = 3.0.0 =
 * Add: Link to logs from the dashboard (if logs are available), and possibility to clear it directly.
 * Add: Replace the Full-Size directly by drag & drop in the box.
+* Add: Support for WPML Media.
 * Change: Picturefill script to 'v2.2.0 - 2014-02-03'.
 * Change: Enhanced logs (in debug mode), much easier to read.
 * Change: Dashboard enhanced, more clear, possibility of having many image sizes on the screen.